MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 categories: oss beginner
 ---

 OSS is a wonderful thing!
-I was so grateful for the things I used that I started contributing to OSS as retribution!
+I was so grateful for the OSS tools I used in my projects, that I started contributing to OSS as retribution!
 If you want to get started with OSS contributions, here are several ways to do it.

-In each section I'm going to present a topic, explain it, and link some Pull Request that I did in that "category" so you can take a look to get inspired/learn something.
+In each section, I'm going to present a topic, explain it, and link some Pull Request that I did in that "category" so you can take a look to get inspired/learn something.

 ## 🐛 Bugfixes